jacobmorrier/fast-er/docs/source/comparison.rst

 Comparison
 ==========

-This class constitutes our main contribution, as it performs the GPU-accelerated computation of the `Jaro-Winkler similarity <https://en.wikipedia.org/wiki/Jaro–Winkler_distance>`_ for each pair of values between two datasets.
+This class represents our main contribution, as it performs the GPU-accelerated computation of the `Jaro-Winkler similarity <https://en.wikipedia.org/wiki/Jaro–Winkler_distance>`_ for each pair of values between two datasets.
 In addition to fuzzy matching based on the Jaro-Winkler similarity metric, the class also supports comparing variables for exact matching.

 For reference, the Jaro-Winkler similarity is a continuous measure that ranges from 0 to 1.
 The similarity between two strings, :math:`s_1` and :math:`s_2`, is calculated using the following formula: